|Pinebook Pro Review||navigate:back|

 The power supply consists of the actual power-supply and a slide-on plug for, depending on your order, either US or European power outlets.
 The slide-on plug looks very inexpensive and it is a pitty that not both have been shipped (think of international travel).

-As storage is flash and the SOC embeds 4 low energy cores, battery time is phenomenal with around 8 hours for typical use-cases.
+As storage is flash and the SOC embeds 4 low energy cores, battery time for typical use-cases is phenomenal with around 8 hours.
 [FIXME: more precise data]

 The battery driver cw2015_battery hardcodes values which are not fixed simply because they are not provided by the (dumb) battery microcontroller cw2015.
 This hardcoding makes the battery look better to users than it is.
 The health of the battery is hardcoded to "good", the internal temperature to 18.8C and the last full charge (which degenerates over time) to 98000mAh.

 Inside the case is a sticker pointing out that the laptop will not power up on disconnected batteries.
 This was noticed by Pine64 right before the first batch of laptops was supposed to be shipped.
 In the last minute, two jumper cables have been soldered onto the motherboard.
 The soldering job does not look too trustworthy.
 The jumper cables need to be connected when the battery is disconnected.
-As the power supply does not provide enough current under load, it is adviced to not remove the battery, anyway.
-I expect a shutdown [FIXME: try it out: remove the battery and then putting the system under load].
+As the power supply does not provide enough current under load, it is adviced to not remove the battery, anyway - see next section.

 What worries me is Pine64 not offering spare batteries.
 This is planned obsolescence.